stfc/PSyclone/tutorial/practicals/LFRic/building_code/1_simple_kernels/part2/README.md

 ## Step 2: Create the `add_fields_any_kernel_mod.f90` kernel

-We will now use the completed `setval_field_any_kernel_mod.f90` as a template for a generic kernel that adds two fields on any function space and stored the result in a third field on the same space.
+We will now use the completed `setval_field_any_kernel_mod.f90` as a template to create a generic kernel that adds two fields on any function space and stores the result in a third field on the same space.

 Copy the created `setval_field_any_kernel_mod.f90` kernel into the new